Cyient Limited (NSE: CYIENT) Q3 2026 Earnings Call dated Jan. 22, 2026

 Krishna Bodanapu

-Okay, so it’s a, it’s a different scale and a different focus.
-What we’re talking about.
-If you look at the chips that we work on, the chips that we work on are typically, like I said, more mature nodes, which means that they are typically in the 130, not even 130, 180 to about 400 nanometers.
-So the cost of each, the design cost of each chip, for example, will be in the five to $10 million range per chip.
-Now if you talk about Nvidia or amd, the AI and Those kind of, kind of chips that they make are really the 5 to 12 nanometer chips.
+Okay, so it’s a different scale and a different focus, what we’re talking about.
+If you look at the chips that we work on, the chips that we work on are typically, like I said, more mature nodes, which means that they are in the — typically in the 130 — not even 130, 180 to about 400 nanometers.
+So the cost of each — the design cost of each chip, for example, will be in the $5 million to $10 million range per chip.
+Now if you talk about NVIDIA or AMD with the AI and those kind of chips that they make are really the 5-nanometer to 12-nanometer chips and each chip costs about $1 billion to design.
+So our intent is, look, every chip that goes into the world now will need a power chip next to it.

-And each chip costs about a billion dollars to design.
-So our intent is, look, every chip that goes into the world now will need a powered chip next to it.
-So yes, I mean it’s not as sort of glamorous as being an Nvidia, but we believe that this is a much, much more stabler way for us to break into the semiconductor, into the chip industry, not just the semi chip, meaning the entire chip lifecycle.
-So I think it’s not going to be easy for anybody to replicate what Nvidia does unless they’re willing to spend tens of billions of dollars even to have a chance of success.
+So yeah, I mean it’s not as sort of glamorous as being an NVIDIA, but we believe that this is a much, much more stabler way for us to break into the semiconductor — into the chip industry, not just the semiconductor — chip meaning the entire chip life cycle.
+So I think it’s not going to be easy for anybody to replicate what NVIDIA does unless they’re willing to spend tens of billions of dollars even to have a chance of success.
+So I don’t think we’re playing that game.
+We’re playing a more sort of manageable game at a part of the value chain where there is going to be a significant amount of growth.

+Thank you.
 The next question is from the line of Hasmukh from Tata Mutual Fund.
 Please go ahead.

 Hasmukh Vishariya